Novak Djokovic sets up French Open semi-final against Stefanos Tsitsipas

 But the world number one appeared less troubled thereafter as he fought back to get past Carreno-Busta 4-6 6-2 6-3 6-4 in a high-quality contest lasting three hours and 10 minutes.

+Djokovic later said he had experienced “some neck and shoulder issues” but was “feeling OK.”

-The Spaniard was Djokovic’s opponent when he was sensationally disqualified from the US Open last month after hitting a ball in frustration that struck a line judge.
+Spaniard Carreno-Busta was Djokovic’s opponent when he was sensationally disqualified from the US Open last month after hitting a ball in frustration that struck a line judge.

 That is the only match in 37 this year that has not ended in victory for the Serbian 17-time grand slam winner, who is aiming at Roland Garros to add to his 2016 triumph, his sole French Open title to date.